Crisp tailoring and identity parades at first NY men's fashion week

-NEW YORK (Reuters) - Colorful tops and cardigans, sleek trouser suits and sportswear mixed with crisp tailoring at identity parade mock-ups featured in New York’s first fashion week dedicated to menswear.
+NEW YORK, July 15 (Reuters) - Colourful tops and cardigans, sleek trouser suits and sportswear mixed with crisp tailoring at identity parade mock-ups featured in New York’s first fashion week dedicated to menswear.

 More than 50 designers are showcasing their looks for next spring at the four-day event -- New York Fashion Week: Men’s -- a debut for the city which previously mixed menswear shows with the bigger and twice-yearly women’s catwalk runs.